Osmosis at constant volume and water uptake in tall trees: Osmosis under constant volume

-The distance between solvent molecules in the osmosis under fixed pressure is equal the corresponding equilibrium value $r_e$ in the pure solvent (see Figs. \ref{osmoza} and \ref{osmoza2} b).
-We encounter a different situation in the case of the osmosis at constant volume.
-Transition of the solvent molecules from left to right compartment is accompanied by the decrease and increase of the distances between solvent molecules in right and left compartment (see Figs. \ref{osmoza2}b and \ref{osmoza2}c), respectively.
+Further, without loss of generality, we assume, that solvent is under atmospheric pressure $p_a$ before the osmotic process has started (see Fig. \ref{Figure2}a).
+We call the solvent under these conditions free solvent.
+The mean distance between molecules in free solvent is $r_e$ (see Fig. \ref{Figure2}a and \ref{Figure2}c).
+We call $r_e$ equilibrium distance between solvent molecules.

-Increase of the concentration of solute leads the decrease of the pressure in left compartment.
-At some critical value of concentration of solute the pressure falls to zero.
-Further increase in concentration lead to the tensile state.
-It is usually described as the state of the \textit{negative pressure}.

-Due to the presence of solute in right compartment small number of molecules crosses the membrane deforming it.
-Accordance to La Chatellier-Brown principle deformation of membrane increases the volume of the right compartment and decreases the volume of left compartment (Fig. \ref{osmoza2}c) in order to restore the mechanical equilibrium among them.
-The result is a membrane under tension compressing solution in the right and expanding the solvent in the left compartment, respectively.
-In the terms of the standard intermolecular force (Fig. \ref{osmoza2}a) the intermolecular distance between molecules in left and right compartments are $r_1>r_e$ and $r_2<r_e$, leading to the attractive and repulsive force among molecules in solvent and solution, respectively.
+We take, for the sake of convenience, that solvent is water.
+The solution is mixture of water molecules and solute molecules.
+Transition of water molecules from water into solution is accompanied, due the constant volume of the box, by the increase and decrease of the mean distances between molecules, relatively to equilibrium distance $r_e$, in water and solution (Fig. \ref{Figure2}b), respectively.
+The pressure is a decreasing function of mean distance and it decreases in compartment with water.
+At some critical value of the concentration of the solute the pressure in the compartment with water falls to zero.
+Further increase of the concentration leads to the tensile state of water.
+It is usually described as the state of negative pressure.
+In accord with the Le Chatellier-Brown principle the membrane deforms increasing the volume of the compartment with solution (Fig. \ref{Figure2}b).
+The result is the membrane under tension compressing solution and expanding water, respectively.
+In the terms of the standard intermolecular force (Fig. \ref{Figure2}c) the intermolecular distance between molecules in left and right compartments are $r_1>r_e$ and $r_2<r_e$, leading to the attractive and repulsive force among molecules in water and solution, respectively.

-For the moment we consider box with pure solvent in both compartment (Fig. \ref{osmoza2}b).
-We calculate the change of the free energies of solvents in compartments, accompanied with a transfer of small number of molecules from one (left) to another (right) compartment, as a function of intermolecular distance.
-Due to the small compressibility of liquids this difference can be described by Taylor expansion of free energies of the systems in both compartments up to the second order in the change of the distance between molecules.